 Swimming is the ultimate slow for many, although you may need to push yourself into that pool in the winter months.
 One of the best incentives is to book a swimming holiday on Lake Annecy, France, which you can easily access by train.
 You will be guided by expert open water guides at Swimquest.
 Or stay a little more local and take on one of the walks and wild swims so brilliantly described in the book, Wild Swimming Walks: 28 Lake, River and Seaside Days Out by Train.
 You may also be interested in our blog, Wild Swimming in France.

 Download a meditation app for your train journeys.
-Our favourites at Loco2 are Buddhify, Headspace, Calm and Aura.
+Our favourites are Buddhify, Headspace, Calm and Aura.
 The BBC Sounds app also has a brilliant Slow Sounds podcast to subscribe to, with birdsong, the sound of people walking over crunchy autumn leaves or the sound of night in the desert.
 Even better, you can listen to them on the train en route to a yoga retreat, one of our go slow heroes being the aptly-named Zest for Life.
 Based in a manor house on the Isle of Anglesey, take a train to Bangor, followed by a 5 mins taxi ride to mix yoga with wild swimming, trekking or meditation.

 Park run and park fun